 Hiring process refers to the process of finding, selecting and hiring new employees to a company.
 This process has three key segments: planning, recruitment, and employee selection.

 Hiring process steps

 1. Hiring process step #1: Identifying hiring needs

 As the initial step of the hiring process, human resources together with other decision-makers should clearly identify the hiring need.
 When looking into the upcoming projects, you should definitely establish some long-term and short-term hiring needs.
 This automatically leads us to the second point on this list - planning.

-Creating a sufficient plan for your hiring will not only make you more efficient but also help you have a good understanding of the current as well as the future needs of the company.
-For that purpose it is beneficial to specify starting dates and other technicalities with your hiring team.
+Creating a sufficient plan for your hiring will not only make you more efficient but will also help you have a good understanding of the current as well as the future needs of the company.
+For that purpose, it is beneficial to specify starting dates and other technicalities with your hiring team.